derezed/scripts/README.md

 ## Requirements

-* Update to date version of xCode installed (run xCode after installation to insure all other packages are downloaded and setup)
+* Up to date version of xCode installed (run xCode after installation to insure all other packages are downloaded and setup)

 ### Usage
 In a terminal window navigate to where the scripts are installed.
 Once in the proper location run the script using the following command: